 What to Do

 Outdoor enthusiasts can enjoy hiking or gentle sightseeing in the Blue Mountains west of Sydney, the highlands of inland New South Wales and the Australian Capital Territory/Canberra, and Tasmania.
-For rugged, long-distance trekking, Tasmania is a good option and almost half of the island is protected land.
+Tasmania is a good option for rugged, long-distance trekking, and almost half of the island is protected land.
 While conditions are warmest in the summer, be aware that Tasmania has experienced devastating bush fires in recent years, so stay informed of conditions while you're on the ground.

 If you want to enjoy big-city attractions with a bit of air conditioning, the museums, galleries, shops and restaurants, theme parks, zoos, and aquariums of Australia's cities are top-notch.
-Families might want to head to the Gold Coast, which has lots of amusement parks, including water parks, that kids will enjoy.
+Families might want to head to the Gold Coast, which has many amusement parks, including water parks, that kids will enjoy.

 Sydney Gay and Lesbian Mardi Gras.
-Sydney's Mardi Gras is a huge festival that lasts for most of the month, with a glittering parade through the central city that brings everyone together.
+Sydney's Mardi Gras is a huge festival that lasts most of the month, with a glittering parade through the central city that brings everyone together.

 Traveling to Australia in February?
 Check out these great itineraries